thmsdnnr/thmsdnnr.github.io/_posts/2018-10-05-great-flock-of-boids.md

   let list = []
   for (var i = 0; i < BOID_START_CT; i++) {
     // Give a little randomization
-    // TODO: would be cool to cast them off equally in all directions
-    // as though away from the center of a circle, e.g., boidCt / 360
-    // each one every 3.6 degrees difference let dir = Math.random() > 0.5 ?
+    let dir = Math.random() > 0.5 ?
 1 : -1
     list.push(
       new Boid(